No two MMPs are alike and choosing one goes beyond cost

 Mobile marketing remains a new world for many marketers, but with fierce competition in the app stores, you want to start marketing your app as early as possible and see what types of ads are working in your favor.
-To do it right, you need a mobile measurement provider (MMP) to track data from ad impressions, clicks, installs, and post-install (conversion) events across all of your partners and channels, providing objective attribution to show you where your best users are coming from.
-But, are you asking the right questions when researching new mobile measurement providers (MMP)?
+To do it right, you need a mobile measurement partner (MMP) to measure data from ad impressions, clicks, installs, and post-install (conversion) events across all of your partners and channels, providing objective attribution to show you where your best users are coming from.
+But, are you asking the right questions when researching new mobile MMPs?

-An MMP’s support staff are the true face of the company.
+An MMP’s support staff is the true face of the company.
 They are the product experts that can help adapt it to your needs.
 How responsive are they?
-Regardless of whether they have a local presence or, the support team should be able to help within a short time span.
+Regardless of whether they have a local presence or not, the support team should be able to respond within a short time span.
 It’s their job to help problem-solve and find a solution.

 When choosing an MMP, it’s a commitment—a relationship—that’s started—and your first signs of how that relationship will go is in implementing the SDK or server-to-server system to collect and visualize your data.
 It shouldn’t be a burdensome process.
 With the right prep work and support, implementing an MMP’s SDK should be painless.